 CLICK BELOW TO CONTINUE READING:

-We start with the distinctly sci-fi giant squid-like spaceship (totally NOT a miniature model against a painted backdrop, OK) which opens at the front and gobbles up other spacecraft just like that.
-A strong visual (and geopolitical) statement if ever there was one.
+We start with the distinctly sci-fi giant squid-like spaceship which opens at the front and gobbles up other spacecraft.

-Shortly thereafter we cut to a top secret crisis summit between the USA and USSR governments held - naturally - in an ultra-chic and minimalist geodesic dome.
-CAN WE PLEASE TAKE A MOMENT TO TALK ABOUT THOSE DESKS AND THE LABORATORY-INSPIRED WATER JUGS??
+Shortly thereafter we cut to a top secret crisis summit between the USA and USSR governments, naturally held in a stylish geodesic dome.

 Bond must head to Tokyo to prevent war between the Americans and the Soviets, and to stop general space armageddon from happening, but not until we've all taken a step back to appreciate some mid-century typography:

-The problem with paper walls, though, is that you can get knifed right through them, just like that.
-In your own home and everything.
-The audacity.
+The problem with paper walls is that you can get knifed right through them

 (mercifully, there is no blood to disrupt the neutral colour scheme)

-Now we cut to THE UNBELIEVABLY STYLISH brutalist headquarters of the Osato Chemical & Engineering Company.
+Now we cut to stylish headquarters of the Osato Chemical & Engineering Company.

-Look, if you're going to be beaten up by a thug in a beige suit, it might as well be in the presence of FLAWLESS MODERNIST FURNITURE:
+Look, if you're going to be beaten up by a thug in a beige suit, it might as well be in the presence of flawless modernist design:

-WEEEEEEEEEEEEEEEEE!
-Very Carsten Höller.
-Very Miuccia Prada's office.
+All very Carsten Höller / Miuccia Prada's office.

 Through the hatch:

-And so we find ourselves in another drop-dead chic office:
+And we find ourselves in another stylish office:

-CCTV monitors!
 Did CCTV even exist in 1967, or did the film-makers "invent" it?
-Either way, the heavy use of surveillance video in the film is strangely prescient given the CCTV-everywhere society we live in today.

 Tetsuro knows how to do things in style: "My private subway train, I never travel in the streets of Tokyo"